-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Barry Bonds stands just 11 homeruns away from breaking the career record set by Henry Aaron, and that poses a problem for Major League Baseball.
 So commentator Frank Deford is offering a solution.

-So we will simply close our eyes when he takes the record away from the admirable and esteemed Henry Aaron and celebrate other finer things that make us happy.
+FRANK DEFORD: So we will simply close our eyes when he takes the record away from the admirable and esteemed Henry Aaron and celebrate other finer things that make us happy.
 Come to my party, Mr. Selig.
 Hey, commish, have another mojito.
 And you, counselor Fehr, put on that lampshade again and do another break-dance.

-Then, when our festive carnival, our summer bacchanalia is over, I suggest we all do one other thing: Start rooting for Alex Rodriguez to hit more homeruns.
+INSKEEP: Start rooting for Alex Rodriguez to hit more homeruns.
 He's only 31 years old now and already has almost 500 homers.
 With luck, A-Rod can eclipse Bonds' record sometime during the second administration of Barack Obama.

-In the meantime, make those party plans now so we can ignore Bonds' record.
-After all, remember what your mother told you: If you can't say something nice about someone, don't say anything at all.
+DEFORD: If you can't say something nice about someone, don't say anything at all.

-You hear him on MORNING EDITION from NPR News.
+INSKEEP: You hear him on MORNING EDITION from NPR News.
 I'm Steve Inskeep.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 And I'm Renee Montagne.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.